mnamysl/nat-acl2021/README.md

-## Using the code
+## Using the Code

-The *main.py* python script can be used to reproduce our experiments.
+The [main.py](./main.py) python script can be used to reproduce our experiments.
 In this section, we present the command-line arguments and their usage.

 ### Command-Line Arguments